What: I conducted undergraduate research with Prof. Xuanhe Zhao and Hyunwoo Yuk from MIT Zhao Lab.

 Presentations: EECScon: MIT's premier undergraduate research conference (poster)

-Skills: Mechanical fabrication and characterization, experimental design, technical writing
+Skills: Mechanical fabrication and characterization, experimental design, technical writing and presenting

 Awards: MIT Lincoln Labs Undergraduate Research and Innovations Scholar